-- (a) Emission Limits: Mass emissions from the boilers listed above shall not exceed the District only enforceable limits listed in Table 5.3 and Table 5.4. - (b) Operational Limits: The following operational limits apply.
-[Ref: PTO 9240 and PTO 9240-02] - (i) PUC Natural Gas Curtailment Imerys shall use PUC-quality natural gas at all times in Boiler #1 when it is in operation except during periods of natural gas curtailment as imposed by the gas utility.
-In such a case, fuel oil #6 may be used so long as the total annual time for each boiler operating on fuel oil is less than 168 hours per year, excluding equipment testing time not exceeding 24 hours per year. - Ban on Simultaneous Operation There shall be no simultaneous operation of Boilers #1 and #2 except during start-up, source testing, tune-ups and maintenance. - (iii) Heat Input Limits Imerys shall not operate the boilers at heat inputs exceeding the values listed in Table 9.14.
+- (a) Emission Limits: Mass emissions from Boiler #1 shall not exceed the District only enforceable limits listed in Table 5.3 and Table 5.4. - (b) Operational Limits: The following operational limits apply.
+[Ref: PTO 9240 and PTO 9240-02] - (i) PUC Natural Gas Curtailment Imerys shall always use PUC-quality natural gas in Boiler #1 when it is in operation except during periods of natural gas curtailment as imposed by the gas utility.
+In such a case, fuel oil #6 may be used so long as the total annual time for each boiler operating on fuel oil is less than 168 hours per year, excluding equipment testing time not exceeding 24 hours per year. - (ii) Heat Input Limits Imerys shall not operate the Boiler #1 at heat inputs exceeding the values listed in Table 9.14.